ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 or for deployment models where the Attester learns Client-specific information (such as Client IP addresses), Clients trust the Attester to not share any Client-specific information with the Issuer.
-In deployments where the Attester does not learn Client-specific information, the Client does not need to explicitly trust the Attester in this regard.
+In deployments where the Attester does not learn Client-specific information, or where the Attester and Issuer are operated by the same entity (such as in the Joint Attester and Issuer model described in {{deploy-joint-issuer}}), the Client does not need to explicitly trust the Attester in this regard.

 Issuers trust Attesters to correctly and reliably perform attestation.
 However, certain types of attestation can vary in value over time, e.g., if the attestation procedure is compromised.
 Broken attestation procedures are considered exceptional events and require configuration changes to address the underlying cause.
-For example, if attestation is compromised because of a zero-day exploit on compliant devices, then the corresponding attestation procedure should be untrusted until the exploit is patched.
+For example, if an attestation procedure is compromised or subverted because of a zero-day exploit on devices that implement the attestation procedure, then the corresponding attestation procedure should be untrusted until the exploit is patched.
 Addressing changes in attestation quality is therefore a deployment-specific task.
 In Split Attester and Issuer deployments (see
 {{deploy-split}}), Issuers can choose to remove compromised Attesters from their trusted set until the compromise is patched.